MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/beginners/html.md

 ## Reorder nodes

 You may also change the order of DOM nodes.
 For example, on your web page the navigation menu is near the bottom.
-To move it to the top:
+To move it to the top, perform the following steps.

 1. Find the `<nav>` node in the **DOM Tree** of DevTools.